pudly/schmopera-hugo/content/articles/michael-park-on-opera-disease.md

 ---
-title: "Michael Park: on opera & disease"
+title: "Michael Park: on opera &amp; disease"
 ---

 ### 1. Why were you drawn to this story for your first chamber opera?